FAForever/faf-steam-wrapper/README.md

 And at this point is kinda shame, that this game is not producing any today's metering.
 Lot's of potential players simply don't know, that this game has still a respectful player base.

 And this is the goal of this wrapper.
-- every launch of the game, can light up the Steam player activity
+- every launch of the game, it sets the game as a running in your Steam player activity
-- even that, this does not enforce of having Steam running - wrapper simply run the game with no hassles even if it fails contacting Steam Api
+- this does not mean it'll require Steam running - wrapper simply run the game with no hassles even if it fails contacting Steam Api
+- Steam does not have to be even installed
 - its a small "launcher" which just tries inform Steam through Api, that game has been launched
 - it quits as soon as you close the game
 - since FAF now requires the ownership of the original copy of the game, its completely legit